DataDog/kics/documentation/rules/terraform/aws/s3_bucket_acl_allows_read_to_any_authenticated_user.md

 ### Description

- This check identifies S3 buckets that use the 'authenticated-read' ACL, which grants read access to any authenticated AWS user, regardless of their account.
+ This check identifies S3 buckets that use the `authenticated-read` ACL, which grants read access to any authenticated AWS user, regardless of their account.
 This configuration creates a significant security risk as it exposes your data to all authenticated AWS users worldwide, potentially leading to unauthorized data access and information disclosure.

 Secure configuration example:
 ```